webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Crawl Schedule Type

-#### Run Immediately on Save
-:   When selected, the crawl will run immediately as configured.
-It will not run again unless manually instructed.

 #### Run on a Recurring Basis
 :   When selected, additional configuration options for instructing the system when to run the crawl will be shown.
 If a crawl is already running when the schedule is set to activate it, the scheduled crawl will not run.